Night-Prime/DYOR----Do-Your-Own-Research-/client/readme.md

-## DYOR
+### DYOR

-This is the Frontend application built to execute the vision for DYOR
+This is the Frontend Application of the DYOR (Do Your Own Research) platform; Built using the Nextjs Framework